Denton railway station: History

-The older route via Guide Bridge remained a useful link between the northern and southern Manchester rail networks and this ensured its continued use by British Rail until the late 1980s – before May 1989, an hourly service ran on weekdays along the route.
-The re-routing of the Leeds–Huddersfield–Manchester express service to Manchester Piccadilly at the May 1989 timetable change made the service essentially redundant though, as travellers could then access south Manchester services directly at Piccadilly, and its frequency was substantially cut: by 1992, it had been reduced to just a single weekly train (the statutory minimum level necessary to avoid the requirement for formal closure proceedings).
+The older route via Guide Bridge remained a useful link between the northern and southern Manchester railway networks.
+This ensured its continued use by British Rail until the late 1980s; before May 1989, an hourly service ran on weekdays along the route.
+The rerouting of the Leeds–Huddersfield–Manchester express service to at the May 1989 timetable change made the service essentially redundant though, as travellers could then access south Manchester services directly at Piccadilly, and its frequency was substantially cut.
+By 1992, it had been reduced to just a single weekly parliamentary train; this is the statutory minimum level necessary to avoid the requirement for formal closure proceedings.

-North of the station is Denton Junction where the line divides, with the mainline going to Guide Bridge and the little-used branch to Ashton Moss.
-The latter route is normally used only by freight and empty stock transfer workings but is used also for diversions if the main line between Stockport and Manchester Piccadilly is closed for engineering work.

-A further line to Droylsden diverged from this (34 chain further on at Ashton Moss Junction), which at one time was used by direct trains from the East Lancashire Line to London Euston.
-That line was closed in 1969 and subsequently lifted.
-The LNWR built a short-lived station called Audenshaw on that line, which opened in 1888 and closed in 1905.

-The station has two platforms in an island layout.